Canonical URLs: What Are They And Why Are They Important In SEO?

-When you link one page on your site to another within the site, you’re practically signalling to Google that this page is important and I prefer people to read this.
+When you link one page on your site to another within the site, you’re practically signaling to Google that this page is important and I prefer people to read this.

 And Google being as smart as it is, quickly takes the hint!